Enumeration of non-nodal real plane rational curves: Example: enumeration of three-cuspidal quartics revisited

-\begin{example} The family $V_4(3A_2^{fix})$ of plane quartics having cusps at fixed non-collinear real point $p_1,p_2,p_3\in\PP^2$, is $T$-smooth of dimension $2$: indeed, that standard quadratic transformation with fundamental points $p_1,p_2,p_3$ takes that family into the family of conics that are tangent to each of the coordinate axes.
-Pick a triangle $T_+$ in the complement of the three lines $\R P^2\setminus\left((p_1p_2)\cup(p_2p_3)\cup(p_3p_1)\right)$.
-Then we pick two points $z_1,z_2\in T_+$ and consider the problem of enumeration of real quartics in $V_4^{\R}(3A_2^{fix},(z_1,z_2))$.
-The above quadratic transformation converts this problem into one about enumeration of real conics passing through two points in the positive quadrant $(\R_+)^2$ and tangent to each of the coordinate axes.
+The family $V_4^{irr}(3A_2^{fix})$ of plane quartics having cusps at fixed non-collinear real point $z_1,z_2,z_3\in\PP^2$, is $T$-smooth of dimension $2$: indeed, that standard Cremona quadratic transformation with fundamental points $z_1,z_2,z_3$ takes the considered family into the family of conics that are tangent to each of the coordinate axes.
+Pick a triangle $T_+\simeq(\RR_+)^2$ in the complement of the three lines $\PP_\RR^2\setminus\left((z_1z_2)\cup(z_2z_3)\cup(z_3z_1)\right)$.
+Then we pick two points $p_1,p_2\in T_+$ and consider the problem of enumeration of real quartics in $V_4^{irr,\RR}(3A_2^{fix},(p_1,p_2))$.
+The above Cremona transformation converts this problem into the problem of enumeration of real conics passing through two points in the positive quadrant $(\RR_+)^2$ and tangent to each of the three coordinate axes.
 Recall that the complex answer is $4$ (see, for instance, \cite[Page 40]{Katz}).
-We claim that the real answer is the same independently of the choice of $z_1,z_2\in(\R_+)^2$.
+Let us verify that these (complex) conic all are real independently of the generic choice of $p_1,p_2\in T_+$.
 Consider the moduli space of stable unmarked conics $\overline{\mathcal M}_0(\PP^2,2)$, the subspace and its closure $\overline{\mathcal V}\subset \overline{\mathcal M}_0(\PP^2,2)$.
-It has dimension $2$, and the only one-dimensional strata in $\overline{\mathcal V}\setminus{\mathcal V}$ are formed by elements $[\bn:\PP^1\to\PP^2]$ such that \begin{itemize}\item $\bn_*\PP^2=2L$, where $L$ is a line passing through the intersection point of two coordinate axes, but different from these axes, \item $\bn:\PP^1\to L$ is a double covering ramified at the intersection points with the coordinate axes. \end{itemize} Since the Since the constraints imposed by $z_1,z_2$ and the triple tangency are transversal along ${\mathcal V}$:
+It has dimension $2$, and the only one-dimensional strata in $\overline{\mathcal V}\setminus{\mathcal V}$ are formed by elements $[\bn:\PP^1\to\PP^2]$ such that \begin{itemize}\item $\bn_*\PP^2=2L$, where $L$ is a line passing through the intersection point of two coordinate axes, but different from these axes, \item $\bn:\PP^1\to L$ is a double covering ramified at the intersection points with the coordinate axes. \end{itemize} The only possible realization of such a degeneration is exposed in Figure \ref{fbs3}(a).
+Moving, say, $p_1$ away from $L$ yields two positions that are symmetric with respect to $L$, and hence the same number of real conics in count.
+To compute this number, we place $p_1,p_2$ on coordinate axes on the boundary of the positive quadrant: this degenerate problem, clearly, has a unique solution (see Figure \ref{fbs3}(b)).
+Shifting $p_1$ and $p_2$ inside the positive quadrant, we obtain two real local deformations in a neighborhood of each of $p_1,p_2$ Figure \ref{fbs3}(c), that are independent of each other, and hence the final answer is $4$.